Adversarial Disentanglement by Backpropagation with Physics-Informed Variational Autoencoder: Background

 \subsection{Epistemic Uncertainty in Bayesian Model Updating}

 Uncertainty in the modeling of physical systems can generally be classified as either aleatoric or epistemic.
 Aleatoric uncertainty is the component of the uncertainty due to the inherent randomness of a physical process that can not be reduced, while epistemic uncertainty stems from lack of knowledge regarding the physical process \citep{Kiureghian2009}.
+Epistemic uncertainty is always present to some degree in practical applications, either due to lack of knowledge or due to simplifications and approximations used to make the evaluation of the physics-based model computationally tractable.
 The reader is referred to \cite{Kamariotis2024} for an extended overview on classification and treatment of uncertainties in SHM applications.
-Epistemic uncertainty is always present to some degree in practical applications, either due to lack of knowledge or due to simplifications and approximations used to make the evaluation of the physics-based model computationally tractable.

 Suppose that an analytical or numerical physics-based model of a structure, defined as a function $f(\bm{z}_{\mathrm{x}})$ is available.
 The response measurements $\bm{x}$ can then be expressed as $\bm{x} = f(\bm{z}_{\mathrm{x}}) + \epsilon$, where $\epsilon$ is a realization of a random variable quantifying the discrepancy between $f(\bm{z}_{\mathrm{x}})$ and $\bm{x}$ due to the combined influence of aleatoric and epistemic uncertainties.
 In the Bayesian model updating framework, the measured response of a physical system is used to update the prior knowledge, expressed in terms of a prior distribution $p(\bm{z}_\mathrm{x})$ over physically meaningful latent variables $\bm{z}_\mathrm{x}$.
-This is achieved by approximating the data generating process as a combination of a deterministic physics-based model and a probabilistic model \citep{Kennedy2001}, where the latter accounts for the combined influence of epistemic and aleatoric uncertainty.
-In practical applications, the available domain knowledge is often not sufficient to guarantee that the coupled probabilistic-physical model is an accurate description of the data generating process, i.e. the real-world process that generated the observations.
+This is achieved by approximating the data generating process (i.e. the real-world process that generated the observations) as a combination of a deterministic physics-based model and a probabilistic model \citep{Kennedy2001}, where the latter accounts for the combined influence of epistemic and aleatoric uncertainty.
 In this work, it is assumed that the epistemic uncertainty stems from the confounding influence of the domain and class of a structure, and our inability (e.g. due to cost or time constraints) to account for these influences in the form and parameters of the physics-based model.